chriskrycho/v5.chriskrycho.com/site/journal/2020/Decadal Kind of Change.md

 I spent the 2010s and all of my 20s just taking things as they came.
 I changed jobs when I had had enough of my old job.
 The last job I took in my 20s, my goal was nothing more than simply to get paid to build web user interfaces in JavaScript.
 I went to seminary with some hopes and ideas of where we’d end up when I finished, but worked through those years seeing where my interests took me and came out the other side M. Div. in hand and no idea what I wanted to do with it.

 That approach was good and fine in its way.
 I learned a lot about myself—my abilities and passions, my strengths and my weaknesses.
 I’m not a novice any more.
-I don’t regret my 20s be years of hard-working-drifting, foundation-laying, start-making.
+I don’t regret that my 20’s were years of hard-working-drifting, foundation-laying, start-making.
 That’s what they needed to be.
 But it’s not what the decade ahead should be.

 At the end of the 2020s, I will be in my early 40s, a third of the way through my adult life, and I hope that I will have *done* some things, made some differences that matter then.